-Dryer Vent Cleaning
+Dryer Vent Cleaning in Vancouver, Portland, & Bend.

-The Cleaning Process
+The Top Hatter Dryer Vent Cleaning Process

 - We send the vacuum hose through the entire length of the vent from the wall to the outside.
 This ensures that we remove any large obstructions so the brush will not cause any clogging.

-- Next, we reconnect the dryer system, turn the dryer on and from outside send a brush attached to flexible poles back through the pipe.
-Since the dryer is running all the loose lint will be pushed out of the dryer vent line.
+- Next, we reconnect the dryer system, turn the dryer on, and send a brush attached to flexible poles from outside back through the pipe.
+Since the dryer is running, all the loose lint will be pushed out of the dryer vent line.

 - Last, we check to ensure there is maximum airflow.

-If you notice that your clothes are taking longer than normal to dry, you could be seeing the first signs of a clogged dryer vent.
+If you notice that your clothes are taking longer than normal to dry, you could be seeing the first sign of a clogged dryer vent.

 - First, how is the air flow?
-Is it hot, can you feel the air flow on your hands?
+Is it hot?
+Can you feel the air flow on your hands?

-- Is there an obvious amount of lint build up on or around the dryer exhaust?
+- Is there an obvious amount of lint build-up on or around the dryer exhaust?